matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 int number = document.getCurrentPageNumber();
 ```

-- #4 : Dependency Inversion and Hollywood Principle
+- 4. Dependency Inversion and Hollywood Principle
-"Depend on abstraction, never on details"
+    - Depend on abstraction, never on details

-"Don't call us we will call you"
+    - Don't call us we will call you
-Idea high level components calling low-level components, ubiquitous in frameworks
+    - Idea high level components calling low-level components, ubiquitous in frameworks

 - Our code usually calls libraries and is often called by frameworks, but is structured using design patterns.